areaofeffect/hello-world/week1/README.md

 	* [Install XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) (via app store) and [Xcode command line tools](#commandline)
 	* note: The XCode download is quite large and may take a moment.

-2. Review our 'From Silicon to Singularity' notes above.
+3. Review our 'From Silicon to Singularity' notes above.
 This is a (very brief) overview of the world of computation, coding and the internet.

-3. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
+4. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
 We will discuss next week in class.
 (Talk is around ~45 min)

+5. Modify one of the hello world examples from above.
+Try to start recognizing some of the errors you may get.
+The idea is to get confortable in a development environment before next class.